longa2/digits/index.md

     Navbar.tsx # The application navbar.

-    StuffItem.tsx # Row in the list stuff page.

-    StuffItemAdmin.tsx # Row in the admin list stuff page.
+    NoteItem.tsx # Note within the contact in the list contact page.

   lib/